by Paul Buskey

 I live in Richmond and was visiting New York with my family when I saw a young lady with noticeable scars.
 I stopped because I recognized what those scars were from and I walked up to her and directly referenced them but not in the way others had.
 I did not make fun, make comments, point or otherwise make her feel shame for those scars.
 I shook her hand and looked this young woman in the eyes and said, “You’re a warrior.”
 Then I smiled, gave a final squeeze of her hand, and walked away.

 I read several mental health sites regularly, The Mighty being one of them.
 I was reading this story, To the Man Who Approached Me About My Self-Harm Scars, and I realized I was the man she referenced in the story.
-My response is in the editor’s notes She was in New York on a visit from Scotland.
+My response is here.
+She was in New York on a visit from Scotland.

 I feel Kayleigh, the author of that story, was put into my life by God as a nudge to share my own story of struggle.

 Seventeen years ago, I was diagnosed with Bipolar II, depression and anxiety at the age of thirty.
 That diagnosis itself is daunting, the self-harm complicating the diagnosis and recovery.

 Seeing Kayleigh have the courage and strength to tell her story should tell just the opposite of the scars they see on her skin–hope for people that suffer from all illnesses and the determination to keep fighting.

 She is an inspiration to all of us.
 An inspiration to me.